knpuniversity/oo/knpu/episode3/abstract-ship.md

 For Rebel Ships, the Jedi Powers work differently than Empire ships.
-They always have at least some Jedi Power, sometimes there's a lot and sometimes it's lower, depending on what side of the bed they woke up on that day.
+They always have at least some Jedi Power, sometimes there's a lot and sometimes it's lower, depending on what side of the galaxy they woke up on that day.
 So, instead of making this a dynamic value that we set in the datbase let's create a `public function getJediFactor` that returns the `rand` function with levels between 10 and 30.
 Setting it up like this overrides the function in the `Ship` parent class.

-Back in the browswer, when we refresh we can see the Jedi Factor keeps changing on the first two Rebel ships only.
+Back in the browser, when we refresh we can see the Jedi Factor keeps changing on the first two Rebel ships only.

-Back in PhpStorm, when we look at this function now, `Ship` has a Jedi Factor property but `RebelShip` doesn't need that at all.
-But since `RebelShip` is extending `Ship` it is still inheriting that property.
+Over in PhpStorm, when we look at this function now, `Ship` has a Jedi Factor property but `RebelShip` doesn't need that at all.
+Since `RebelShip` is extending `Ship` it is still inheriting that property.
 While this doesn't hurt anything it is a bit weird to have this extra property on our class that we aren't using at all.
-And this is also true for the `isFunctional`.
-In `RebelShip` it's always true, but in `Ship` it reads from an `underRepair` property, which is not something that we need in `RebelShip`.
-The point being, `Ship` comes with extra stuff that we aren't using in `RebelShip`.
+And this is also true for the `isFunctional` method.
+In `RebelShip` it's always true, but in `Ship` it reads from an `underRepair` property, and again that's just not needed in `RebelShip`.
+The point being, `Ship` comes with extra stuff that we are inheriting but not using in `RebelShip`.

 These classes are like blueprints, so maybe, instead of having `RebelShip` extend `Ship` and inherit all these things it won't use, we should have a third class that would hold the properties